rust-lang/lang-team/src/how_to/propose.md

 * A **second** means that some [lang team member] must champion the idea, but it doesn't require full checkboxes.
 Instead, the idea goes immediately into "final comment period" (which lasts for 10 days), giving other lang team members a chance to comment on it and raise concerns.
 We use seconding for *reversible decisions* that don't commit the language to anything in particular.
 * A **consensus** means that every [lang team member] must check their box and actively approve.

 In both cases, we currently handle consensus with rfcbot (`@rfcbot fcp`).
 For a second, however, the lang team member who initiatives FCP can go ahead and check the boxes of other lang-team members, they can raise concerns if needed.
-This is a temporary measure until we have first-class support for FCP.
+This is a temporary measure until we have first-class support for seconding.

 [lang team member]: https://www.rust-lang.org/governance/teams/lang